 - Take your steak out of the fridge and remove any packaging.
 Dry it off with a kitchen towel und let it rest until it isn’t cold anymore.
 I suggest about an hour.
 This will ensure that your steak doesn’t lose too much liquid while cooking and stays tender.

 - Heat your pan on the highest stage, it has to be screaming hot!
 If you want to finish your steak in the oven, preheat your oven.
 Add cooking oil that can tolerate high heat (I like to use coconut).
+Alternatively I like to rub a little olive oil into the steak.
+A tiny amount is enough!

 - Salt your steak and carefully put it into your pan.
 Don’t move it, let it sit there for at least a minute until the outside is golden/dark brown and the Maillard reaction has done its magic.
 Turn your steak on the other side and do the same.